-sindividuals to report incidents of sexual/gender-based misconduct and interpersonal violence to the College or to law enforcement authorities.
+tonehill College encourages individuals to report incidents of sexual/gender-based misconduct and interpersonal violence to the College or to law enforcement authorities.
 The College respects that it is the individual's decision whether or not to report the incident and that an individual can change their mind at any time.